yasutakatou/IMS/README.md

 # IMS

-Incident management tool with slack.
+**Incident management tool with slack**.

 # Solution

 As the center of communication at work has been replaced from e-mail to chat, you may have changed the alert notification destination of your monitoring tool to chat.
-But hasn't it changed that people are reading the all messages and making decisions and responses?
+But hasn't it changed that people are reading the **all messages and making decisions and responses**?
 Let's change that!
 This tool enables easy incident management through chat, accelerating ChatOps!!

 # Feature

-This tool has three major functions.
+This tool has three major functions.<br>

 1. check the posted messages according to the rules, label them if they fit the rules, and repost them to the incidents management channel.

 ![2](https://user-images.githubusercontent.com/22161385/117542584-2f2aaf00-b054-11eb-8405-570a21570f9c.png)